cicero343/RaffleTool/README.md

 ## **Overview**

 RaffleTool is a Python script designed to simplify running a raffle where winners are determined by **closest guesses** to assigned random numbers.
 It's ideal for giveaways, events, or testing random selection in a transparent, auditable way.

+One of its key strengths is **fair duplicate-handling logic**:

+* If multiple entrants choose the same number, the first person to submit it gets priority.
+* Once someone wins, they are removed from the pool, ensuring later duplicates still have a chance on subsequent prizes.
+* All equal-distance submissions remain visible through tie reporting and insights.

 The script provides: